Manitoba Development Centre Class Action

 • What is this class action about?

-This lawsuit alleges that Manitoba was negligent in the operation of MDC.
-The lawsuit alleges that some MDC residents were physically, sexually and psychologically harmed by staff and other residents.
-Manitoba denies these claims.
-The Court has not decided which side is right.
+This lawsuit alleged that Manitoba was negligent in the operation of MDC.
+The lawsuit alleged that some MDC residents were physically, sexually and psychologically harmed by staff and other residents.

-If you opted out of this lawsuit, you are not included in the proposed settlement.
+If you opted out of this lawsuit, you are not included in the Settlement.
 The time to opt out of the class action ended on January 12, 2022.
 It is no longer possible to opt out of this lawsuit.

-• What if I’m not sure whether I’m included in the lawsuit or proposed settlement?
+• What if I’m not sure whether I’m included in the Settlement?

-If you are not sure whether you are included in the proposed settlement, you may contact Koskie Minsky LLP toll-free at 1-800-286-2266, or by email at: [email protected].
+If you are not sure whether you are included in the Settlement, you may contact the Claims Administrator by calling the claims office at 1-844-306-0263, or emailing [email protected].

-The settlement provides a fund of money that Class Members can make a claim against.
-The amount of compensation you may receive is dependent on the specifics of your claim.
+The Settlement provides a fixed fund of money of $17 million (the “Settlement Fund”) that Class Members can make a claim against.
+The amount of compensation you may receive is dependent on the specifics of your claim and the number of claims approved for all Class Members.

 As part of the settlement, Manitoba has also agreed to implement several reconciliation initiatives, including the following: